 In Jennifer’s case, it was relatively easy to make the connection between her past experiences as a child and her current habits of catastrophizing and worrying — we hit upon this insight in her second or third therapy session.

 But we spent the better part of six months practicing the skills of identifying old, unhelpful thought patterns and replacing them with more accurate and useful ones or learning to simply accept them rather than reacting to them.

 The Habit of Looking for Habits

-Think about how many times the initial excitement of a new idea or “insight” has quickly given way to the discouragement of another failed endeavor: the exciting new diet program that works for a month but doesn’t seem to stick; or the shiny new guitar gathers dust in the den.
+Think about how many times the initial excitement of a new idea or “insight” has quickly given way to the discouragement of another failed endeavor—the exciting new diet program that works for a month but doesn’t seem to stick, for example, or the shiny new guitar that gathers dust in the den.